How to protect yourself

 - You can also enroll in account alerts which help you monitor your account.
 To enroll, just log in and visit the Account Settings page.

-Barclaycard is committed to protecting your account information.
-If you believe your account has been compromised, or would like to learn more about how Barclaycard is fighting credit card fraud, contact us right away.
+Barclays is committed to protecting your account information.
+If you believe your account has been compromised, or would like to learn more about how Barclays is fighting credit card fraud, contact us right away.

 Recognize ID theft, and take action right away